-Rayon: Considered ‘artificial slik’, rayon is manufactured from regenerated cellulose, typically from wood pulp.
+Rayon: Considered ‘artificial silk’, rayon is manufactured from regenerated cellulose, typically from wood pulp.
 Fabrics from rayon are soft, smooth, cool, comfortable, and highly absorbent; ideal for hot climates.
 Rayon is most commonly found in vegan suits when blended with polyester.

 Viscose: A type of rayon (uses the same materials but different manufacturing processes).
 All that was mentioned above for rayon applies to viscose.

 Polyester: Polyester is generally manufactured from acids and alcohols derived from petroleum.
 Suits made from polyester have many advantages: they tend to be inexpensive, wrinkle resistant, durable, and generally low-maintenance.
 They are not without disadvantages though: they don’t breathe very well, and they aren’t environmentally friendly.
 They also have a shine to them, which can be unattractive.

 Cotton: Made from the cotton plant.
 Cotton suits are light and airy, excellent for hot climates.
 If looking for a close replacement for a wool suit, this won’t be a good direction to take.
 But for a casual or comfortable look, go nuts!

 Linen: Made from the cellulose found within the stalks of the flax plant.
 Linen suits are similar to cotton, only thicker and stronger.
 Linen suits are perfectly appropriate for business-causal settings or very hot summer days, however they are not always appropriate for the business world.